KageHayashi/WeatherTerm/README.md

 - [ ] Unit conversion
 - [ ] Possible migration into a full-fledged CLI
 - [ ] Option to use different parsers and API

+## Skills Learned
+- Web-scraping using the Requests and BeautifulSoup libraries
+- Using argparse to build command-line parsers
+- Enumeration using the Enum object
+-